March 26, 2017 5 min read

 I rolled into my Airbnb with my eyes wide and my knuckles white.
 The chain was now finally looking saggier than the bags under my eyelids and that was an achievement in itself.
 It had upwards movement of about 5cm (supposed to be 2cm) and enough lateral movement to touch my tyre (should be none).
 This was a new task for tomorrow.

-I hadn't realized I didn't eat since the fake ham and cheese sandwich so I enjoyed a fabulous pizza to myself and a hot shower.
+I hadn't realised I didn't eat since the fake ham and cheese sandwich so I enjoyed a fabulous pizza to myself and a hot shower.
 Cyclone Debbie is now set to land at 2pm tomorrow and the treacherous rainstorm was already causing floods south of Townsville.
 The news is covered in footage of the harsh winds and rain, and the cyclone is still 100km from landfall.
-Suddenly, a loose chain didn't seem so bad compared to people having to floodproof their homes and businesses in Airlie Beach.
+Suddenly, a loose chain didn't seem so bad compared to people having to flood-proof their homes and businesses in Airlie Beach.
 Had I stuck to my original plan, Sheba and I would be underwater.
 It's all about perspective, really.
 Sometimes we're too busy feeling sorry for ourselves that we forget the big picture.

 April 08, 2017 11 min read 3 Comments